markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 LOAD PLAY
 ```

 --or via the Minstrel 4D's menu system.
 The file includes non-relocatable machine code so the words should be loaded first, before any other words are loaded or defined.
+(If you wish to relocate the program, refer to 'Building From Source' below.)

 ### Configuring For Your Sound Card